JosephAugustine17/RedditCoin/index.md

 <img src="https://josephaugustine17.github.io/RedditCoin/docs/assets/common_words_filtered.png"  class="center" >

-Each crypto was placed in a dataframe which maps a crypto to the number mentions made on a particular day initialized as 0.
+Each crypto was placed in a dataframe which maps a crypto to the amount of karma gained made on a particular day initialized as 0.
  <p align ="center">
  <img src="https://josephaugustine17.github.io/RedditCoin/docs/assets/coin_counter.png"  class="center" >
  </p>
  Looped through each related submission and look for mention of a specific coin.
-Similarly done for commentsas well
+Similarly done for comments as well
   <p align ="center">
   <img src="https://josephaugustine17.github.io/RedditCoin/docs/assets/submission_coin_counter.png" class="center">
   </p>